 Please contact the partner institution for information about fees

-The course is comprised of 6 modules that will prepare you for a career in teaching in the very exciting and evolving Further Education and Skills Sector.
+The course is comprised of 6 modules that will prepare you for a career in teaching in the exciting and ever evolving Further Education and Skills Sector.
 The course will introduce you to planning and principles of learning together with methods of teaching, learning and assessment.
 You will also learn about the underpinning educational theory to support your teaching practice and professional development as well as looking at wider perspectives in the Further Education and Skills sector and carrying out your own action research project.

 Your teaching placement is a central feature of the course.
 You are required to teach for a minimum of 150 hours of teaching over the period of the course.
 On the part time course this is split into 75 hours for each of the 2 years.